 Stationary 10 aur to Denmark - Reykjavik 10 08 and small SHIP LETTER - red LONDON SHIP LETTER PAID 16 08 80 and Copenhagen 16 08 80.
-Send with SS CAMOENS (Trip 3) to Scotland and then by train via London to the Chanel and again by train to Denmark.
+Sent with SS CAMOENS (Trip 3) to Scotland and then by train via London to the Channel and again by train to Denmark.
 Here it is important to understand, that SS CAMOENS at least at that time was a "private" ship so before leaving UK there must be control of payment for the transport in UK.
-5 $^{^8}$ Alan W. Robertson: "A History of the Ship Letters of the British Isles".
-Reprinted Edition Volume II, E.177 Hoskin # 124 and # 126 - Mike Dovey & Keith Morris:" Paquebot Cancellations of the world" (Hosking 4. edition) 9 In red 1873-86 - black 1897-1898.

 The interesting period of use of LONDON SHIP LETTER in relation to mail from Iceland is the years 1890, 1891 and 1892 but Norwegian use of LONDON SHIP LETTER PAID can be of interest as well, so we include examples from 1887 and 1888.
 We have not seen examples from Norway later than 1889: 1887

-Norway 20 øre letter with S/S NORGE from Bergen to Bordeaux via NEWCASTLE ON TYNE SHIP LETTER JY 11 87 and red LONDON SHIP LETTER/PAID - JY 12 87.10 1888

-10 Per Erik Danielsen "Sjø- Postruter på Utlandet" page 10.
+Norway 20 øre letter with S/S NORGE from Bergen to Bordeaux via NEWCASTLE ON TYNE SHIP LETTER JY 11 87 and red LONDON SHIP LETTER/PAID - JY 12 87.10 10 Per Erik Danielsen "Sjø- Postruter på Utlandet" page 10.

-NEWCASTLE ON TYNE/SHIP LETTER on cover redirected back from Norway; 23/31 July 1888 Send from IPSWICH to "Bergen, Norway but redirected back to London from Bergen - red LONDON SHIP LETTER PAID - JY 31 88.
+NEWCASTLE ON TYNE/SHIP LETTER on cover redirected back from Norway; 23/31 July 1888 Sent from IPSWICH to "Bergen, Norway but redirected back to London from Bergen - red LONDON SHIP LETTER PAID - JY 31 88.
 Then back to Iceland:

-Why are LONDON SHIP LETTER found on mail from Iceland after arriving at LEITH and only in the years 1890-1892?
-We cannot give a definitive answer to that, but we believe, that the answer to the "detour" is - that it was not a "detour" in 1890 -1892 when the mail arrived in LEITH and received LEITH SHIP LETTER and later in London further a LONDON SHIP LETTER.
+Why is LONDON SHIP LETTER found on mail from Iceland after arriving at LEITH and only in the years 1890-1892?
+We cannot give a definitive answer to that, but we believe, that the answer to the "detour" is - that it was not a "detour" in 1890 -1892 when the mail arrived in LEITH and received LEITH SHIP LETTER and later in London a further LONDON SHIP LETTER.
 Part of the answer can perhaps be found in Per Erik Danielsen "Sjø- Postruter på Utlandet" page 16-18.
 There is an article from "Posthornet" from July 1890 describing the first mail trip from Bergen to Newcastle, 31 May 1890 with SS MERCUR.
 The person in charge of the mail on board tells about the arrival at Newcastle, where the postmaster has heard of the new route, but has not received instructions, which he later receives.
-For the "private" ships from Iceland there were no agreement with the postal authorities in UK - so the payment for transport in UK and further on were confirmed (PAID) - same as in 1880 when CAMOENS arrived with mail.
+For the "private" ships from Iceland there was no agreement with the postal authorities in UK - so the payment for transport in UK and further on was confirmed (PAID) - same as in 1880 when CAMOENS arrived with mail.

-To secure, that ship mail was handled correct, ship mail going to "the mainland" was handled in London.
+To secure, that ship mail was handled correctly, ship mail going to "the mainland" was handled in London.
 It arrived in UK as ship mail and it was treated as ship mail - but at an office in London.11 There was no "DETOUR" - the mail was on its way overland by train but there was control on the way - in London.
 There are as far as we know only 6 examples from Iceland with both LONDON SHIP LETTER and the round LEITH SHIP LETTER over the years 1890 until 1892 - but no more!
 11 It is presently not clear if it happened to mail delivered north and south of London or delivered at some distance from London.